 Blueprints for Intelligence

 Artificial Intelligence (AI) is often illustrated with sci-fi characters.
 That's misleading.
-‘Blueprints for Intelligence’ is a visual history of AI told through a collection of diagrams from machine learning research publications published between 1943 and 2020.
+‘Blueprints for Intelligence’ is a visual history of AI told through diagrams found in machine learning research papers from 1943 and 2020.

 This project was supported in part by the Berggruen Institute ToftH Fellowship program.

 I would like to thank to Yann LeCun and Jake Browning for their feedback and suggestions; Maya Indira Ganesh for working with me on the version of this project which, unfortunately, didn't make it to print; Mashinka Firunts Hakopian for her thoughtful editing; and Shannon Mattern for helping me navigate the publishing world.